-Inside the depot of the museum tramway in Mariazell.
+I took this pic inside the depot of the museum tramway in Mariazell.
 The private association provides not only a museum tramway connecting the railway station of Mariazell with the nearby Erlauf Lake (Erlaufsee) but also consists of a fine selection of Austrian tramcars built before WW II.
 The depicted tramcar was designed by Austrian architect Otto Wagner.

 The first district of Vienna is surrounded by a circle street called ‘The Ring’.
 Taking the yellow ‘Ring Tram’ is like taking a guided tour.
-The installed audio system explains in eight languages the buildings along the Ring, e.g. the parliament building, the Vienna State Opera and the Hofburg.
+The installed audio system explains in eight languages the buildings along the Ring.
+E.g. the Parliament Building, the Vienna State Opera and the Hofburg.

-The Pöstlingberg Railway (Pöstlingbergbahn) links the main square of Linz with the Pöstling Hill (Pöstlingberg) which offers a great view of the city.
+The Pöstlingberg Railway (Pöstlingbergbahn) links the main square of Linz with the Pöstling Hill (Pöstlingberg), which offers a great view of the city.
 The Pöstlingbergbahn is known as one of the world’s steepest adhesion-only railways.